QRP in the far north is tough . . . but not impossible.

 - Radio: Yaesu 817 ND, using internal batteries

 After a while contacts started coming in.
 One thing that became painfully clear about FT8 is just how slow it is.
 FT8 is considered “fast” in relation to some of the other WSJT modes, but it is still very slow in practice.
-Also worth noting is that this is a 100% duty cycle mode, so even at QRP power levels you are going to spend a lot of watts for each contact.
+Also worth noting is that this is a 100% duty cycle mode, so even at QRP power levels you are spending a lot of watts for each contact.

 I was prepared to stay at the peak for a while, so I was fine.
 But the slow speed of this mode is something to keep in mind when planning your own activation.
 You need to be dressed for an extended stay and have some snacks and water on hand.